-There’s only one sure way to know if your website, electronic documents and apps meet the standards of this section of the Rehab Act.
-You must carry out Section 508 compliance testing to detect any and all violations.
+There’s only one sure way to know if your website, electronic documents, apps and other digital properties meet the standards of this section of the Rehab Act: you must carry out Section 508 compliance testing to detect any and all violations.

 Section 508 Compliance Testing Checklist